arkhivar/tg-details-bot/replit.md

 # Overview

 This is a Telegram Info Bot project that provides technical information about groups and channels.
-The bot can retrieve and display chat IDs, metadata, member counts, and other technical information when added to groups or channels.
-The project includes both a Telegram bot backend and a web dashboard for monitoring bot interactions.
+The bot can retrieve and display chat IDs, metadata, member counts, forum topic IDs, and other technical information when added to groups or channels.

-The application serves as a utility tool for Telegram administrators and developers who need to quickly access technical information about chats, including chat IDs, types, member counts, and administrative details.
+The application serves as a utility tool for Telegram administrators and developers who need to quickly access technical information about chats, including chat IDs, types, member counts, administrative details, and forum topic support.

 # User Preferences